smousavi05/python-coding-style/README.md

         ```

 *   **Virtual Environments:** Use virtual environments (e.g., `venv`, `virtualenv`, `Poetry`, `Pipenv`) to isolate project dependencies. `Poetry` and `Pipenv` offer virtual environment support and deterministic dependency management, which is beneficial for reproducible ML environments.
-*   **Packaging:** Consider packaging your project as an installable Python package if it's a library or provides CLI tools.
+*   **Packaging:** Consider packaging your project as an installable Python package if it's a library.
 Use `pyproject.toml` for modern packaging.
 Use semantic versioning (`MAJOR.MINOR.PATCH`) for libraries.
 *   **Function Length:** Prefer small, focused functions.
 If a function exceeds about 40 lines, consider breaking it into smaller, more manageable pieces.
 *   **`if __name__ == '__main__':`:** Ensure your main functionality is in a `main()` function and executed only when the script is run directly, not when imported as a module.
     *   **Good:**